seyadeodin/fm-state-workshop/src/app/exercise-effects/readme.md

 - How the logic flow jumps between different effects
 - Where race conditions might occur

-Then examine the solution in `solution/page.tsx` to see how the same functionality is implemented with:
+Then refactor the component to use:

 - A single `useReducer` managing all state
 - One `useEffect` handling async operations